Ceymoh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-gets the lenth of prefix
+searches a string fo any set of bytes